MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-introduction.md

 ## Purpose

-When completed, the series will:

-- Complement the [Fabric adoption roadmap](fabric-adoption-roadmap.md), which describes considerations for successful Microsoft Fabric and Power BI adoption and a healthy data culture.
+This series complements the [Fabric adoption roadmap](fabric-adoption-roadmap.md), which describes considerations for successful Microsoft Fabric and Power BI adoption and a healthy data culture.
 Power BI implementation planning guidance that correlates with the adoption roadmap goals will be added to this series.
-- Replace the [Power BI adoption framework](https://github.com/pbiaf/powerbiadoption) (together with the [Fabric adoption roadmap](fabric-adoption-roadmap.md)), which is a lightweight set of resources (videos and presentation slides) that were designed to help Microsoft partners deploy Power BI solutions for their customers.
-Relevant adoption framework action items will be merged into this series.

 ## Recommendations